-Is it difficult to reconcile the first order phase transition with the (only) gradual changes of the propagators actually seen ?
-No !
+It is not too difficult to reconcile the first order phase transition despite the (merely) gradual changes of the propagators actually seen !
 Our finite-temperature results for pure Yang-Mills theory have been used by K. Fukushima and K. Kashiwa, Phys.
 Lett.
 B 723 (2013) 360 arXiv:1206.0685v5